dmashuda/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am Software Engineer who is passionate about high quality, well designed, and efficiently implemented software.
-I am always excited learn anything that has to do with computer science, and love to solve challenging problems.
+I am a Software Engineer who is passionate about high quality, well designed, and efficiently implemented software.
+I am always excited to learn anything that has to do with computer science, and I love to solve challenging problems.